CptK/CptK.github.io/_posts/2024-12-23-study-abroad-finland.md

     6.4.
 [Lapland](#64-lapland) <br />
 7. [Useful Apps and Links](#7-useful-apps-and-links)

+<p align="justify">Note: This report reflects my personal experiences and recommendations during my exchange semester in 2024.
+None of the mentioned establishments or links are paid advertisements.</p>

 ## 1. Application and Preparation
 <p align="justify">The application process is a two-stage procedure where one first has to apply to TU Darmstadt for one of the exchange spots, and after receiving one, submit an application to the partner university.</p>